maxistar/peredelano_ai_presentation/readme.md

 - ✓ move presentation to separate folder
 - create a list of demo cvs
-- create a project in separate foder
+- ✓ create a project in separate folder
 - fine tune slides
-  - image from book
+  - ✓ image from book
-  - image with hack
+  - ✓ image with hack 🍅
+- use project from the reveal.js instead of own one
 - show slides to someone
 - prerecord video in case there will be no internet